reliv/zf2-elfinder/README.md

 Zf2 Module for ElFinder
 ==============

-#This is no longer supported.
+# This package is no longer supported.
 Maybe look for other options or forks.

 This module attempts to provide an integration layer between Zend Framework 2 and ElFinder.